-As discussed in Note 1, the financial statements present only the Authority and do not purport to, and do not present fairly, the financial position of the City as of September 30, 2020, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements referred to above present only the Authority and do not purport to, and do not present fairly, the financial position of the City as of September 30, 2021 and 2020, the changes in its financial position or, where applicable, its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.